What Causes Poor Skin Elasticity?

 → Over 8 seconds (very inelastic)

-Based on your response to this question, which may indicate either good skin elasticity or reduced skin elasticity, The Analyst™
+Based on your response to this question, which may indicate good skin elasticity, reduced skin elasticity or greatly reduced skin elasticity, The Analyst™

 will consider possibilities such as: